-Zircons, chemically known as ZrSiO4, is the oldest mineral of the earth originating from all three different rock types: igneous, metamorphic and sedimentary.
+Zircon, chemically known as ZrSiO4, is the oldest mineral of the earth originating from all three different rock types: igneous, metamorphic and sedimentary.
 Zircons also have an immense variety of facts such as: being in the tetragonal crystal system, being doubly refractive and having a high birefringence.
 Despite these facts, the most important piece of history concerning the Zircon was its use as an imitation of diamond in the 1900s.
-Some people’s brilliant cut diamonds in rings during those periods were, in fact, a colourless zircon, which has a profound sparkle similar to the diamond(caused by the high refractive index).
+Some people’s brilliant-cut diamonds in rings during those periods were, in fact, a colourless zircon, which has a profound sparkle similar to the diamond(caused by the high refractive index).
 It is unfortunate in the current day and age where the previous notoriety of the stone has overshadowed the beauty, colour range and value which the stone has.
 Therefore, aiming to build the reputation of Zircons in a new light, this publication presents the Zeal of Zircons.

 Geographical Occurrence of Zircons

-The discovery of zircons happens all over the world due to its presence in all types of rocks.
-However, just like any other gemstone, there are countries which gain popularity as leaders in zircon production.
+The discovery of zircons happens all over the world due to their presence in all types of rocks.
+However, just like any other gemstone, there are countries that gain popularity as leaders in zircon production.
 A country which The Gem Monarchy is proud to be based in Australia.
 Australia is the leading largest country in Zircon mining, attributing to 37% of the world’s total.
 Next comes South Africa attributing to 30% of the world’s production.
 Although these countries have a high percentage, other countries such as Cambodia, Madagascar, Canada, Ukraine, Myanmar, Sri Lanka and Thailand produce beautiful zircons which rivals the sparkles of diamonds.

 The Colours of Zircon

 Most distinct gemstones have a specific colour associated with them: Rubies are red, Tanzanite is blue-ish purple.
 The Zircon, however, similar to the sapphire, spinel, tourmaline and garnet, have a multitude of colours associated with them.
 The most popular colours of Zircon are blue, green, brown, yellow, orange and red.
-Of course one must not forget the colourless Zircon when talking about the most popular colours of Zircon.
+Of course, one must not forget the colourless Zircon when talking about the most popular colours of Zircon.
 Overall the colour adds to the zeal of the zircon.